Oenanthe pimpinelloides: Distribution and status

 Corky-fruited water-dropwort is widely distributed in Europe, ranging from western Ireland and southern Britain to Turkey, then into western Asia including Israel, Jordon, Lebanon, and Syria.
 It also extends south through France, Spain, Portugal, and Morocco.

+The centre of the world distribution of corky-fruited water-dropwort (Œnanthe faux boucage) is in France, where it is most common in the south-west, and overall is classified as "Least Concern".
+However, it becomes scarcer (VU) inland in places like the Rhône-Alpes region and even Critically Endangered at the northern edge of its range in Upper Normandy.

 In the UK, its natural range is restricted to a few counties such as Somerset, Dorset, and Hampshire; where it is locally common.
 However, it may be naturalized elsewhere in the country, such as in Cambridgeshire.
 In 2006, several plants were discovered growing around fishermen’s platforms dug into the bank of a lake at RAF Waterbeach.
 The following year, about a dozen plants were found growing in a naturalized state on a lawn around a small pond at the British Antarctic Headquarters at High Cross, Cambridge.

 A new Irish record for the species was made at Duncannon in County Wexford in 2006.

 Uses

-The related species hemlock water-dropwort is highly poisonous, and it is often assumed that corky-fruited water-dropwort would be similarly dangerous, but there is no record of it ever harming humans or livestock, and often occurs in hay meadows and pastures without any ill effect on cattle, sheep or horses.
+The related species hemlock water-dropwort is highly poisonous, and it is often assumed that corky-fruited water-dropwort would be similarly dangerous, but there is no record of it ever harming humans or livestock, and it often occurs in hay meadows and pastures without any ill effect on cattle, sheep or horses.

+Mrs Grieve described it as innocuous, and suggested that the tubers have "something the flavour of a filbert"; she did not consider it to have any medicinal properties, however.
 In Turkey it is reported to be consumed by the locals after roasting or cooking with yoghurt and bulgur wheat or pickled and cooked in the winter.
 It is said to be used as a digestive stimulant.